ondrejkajinek/pyGrim/README.md

-# PyGrim - another lightweight Python 2 web framework
+# PyGrim - another lightweight Python 2 web app framework

 ## Dependencies
 - Python 2
 - uwsgi with yaml support
 - PyYAML
+- dateutils

 ## Example
 First, change paths in pygrim.yaml to the ones you are really using.